 In terms of the same ATM example, the process of visually guiding the user through the product’s interface of interactive elements like the slot you use to insert the card, buttons for entering the digits and filling fields like PIN and the amount, account as multiple interfaces used in the entire journey of user experience to successfully complete the transaction.
 These multiple interactions with the system contribute to the overall user experience of the ATM machine.

-But then he surprised me with the question – “What is the interface? ” To which I explained, Interface (in Google’s words) is a device or program enabling a user to communicate with a system.
+But then he surprised me with the question – “What is the interface? ”.
+I explained, Interface (in Google’s words) is a device or program enabling a user to communicate with a system.
 So when I said, focusing on the effective productivity and interactivity of the product or application, it’s the user’s interactive part of the whole customer experience it made more sense to him.

 CUSTOMER EXPERIENCE ( CX)